Skip naar de inhoud

 The doctor can determine that someone is dead in two ways.

-Someone is brain dead if all brain functions have stopped and will not recover.
-For this, doctors use a special step-by-step plan called the Brain Death Protocol.
+Someone is brain dead when all brain functions have ceased and will not recover.
+To determine this, doctors use a special step-by-step plan called the Brain Death Protocol.
 This is the same in every hospital in the Netherlands.
-This protocol is included in the law.
+This protocol is enshrined in law.
 By following the steps in the Brain Death Protocol, doctors are certain that someone is brain dead.
-The time at which it is determined that someone is brain dead is the official time of death.
+The time at which brain death is determined is the official time of death.

 Step 6: The surgery is prepared